 Take some time to look around our “On-Campus @ NEC” page to learn more about what to expect when you get to campus.
 As move-in day approaches, we will send more detailed information to your NEC email account.
-Your room assignment email on August 1st will include relevant move-in information as well, including information about when to arrive and where you will be able to park.
+Your room assignment email will include relevant move-in information as well, including information about when to arrive and where you will be able to park.

 Being part of the NEC residential community requires all students to have Pilgrim Pride in their living space, so while we recognize the need for students to be individuals, we also recognize that community living requires civility and personal responsibility.
 As you make your preparations to arrive on campus, please review our What to Bring List, as well as the guidelines provided by the Student Handbook.